Louise Adler: Career

 From around 1999 she served as a council member of Monash University, and served as Deputy Chancellor from 2010 to 2013.

-She became CEO of Melbourne University Publishing (MUP) in 2003, during which time it published the literary magazine Meanjin (which went online during this period).
+She became CEO of Melbourne University Publishing (MUP) in 2003, during which time it published the literary magazine Meanjin (which published online as well as in print during this period).
 She resigned from MUP in January 2019, along with four board members, after the university had decided on a change of strategy, turning back to a more academic focus.
 Adler had broadened its focus to include books with greater commercial appeal, including books by public figures and present and former politicians, such as Gough Whitlam and Tony Abbott.
 The board members who resigned feared a loss of editorial independence under the new strategy.

 Adler was appointed publisher-at-large for Hachette Australia in September 2019.

 She took over as director of Adelaide Writers' Week after the March 2022 edition, when she stepped down from Hachette and began to plan for the 2023 event.
 She is taking over the role from Jo Dyer for three years, directing the event until 2025.
-She has selected writers with the intention of exploring the meaning of truth, including JM Coetzee, playwright David Hare, and filmmaker Terence Davies.
+She has selected writers with the intention of exploring the meaning of truth, including J. M. Coetzee, playwright David Hare, and filmmaker Terence Davies.

 At the Adelaide Writers' week in 2023, authors who had praised Russian President Vladimir Putin spoke, leading at least two Ukrainian authors to withdraw.
 Consequently at least three large sponsors withdrew their support for the festival.

 Board memberships and other roles

-Adler has also served on several boards, including as a member of the Monash University council, director on the Melbourne International Arts Festival board and director on the Australian Centre for Contemporary Art board.
+Adler has also served briefly on several boards, including as a member of the Monash University council, director on the Melbourne International Arts Festival board and director on the Australian Centre for Contemporary Art board.
 She also spent time as a member of the boards of Monash University Museum of Art, the Melbourne International Arts Festival and the Australian Centre for Contemporary Art.

 She was chairperson of the board of her old school, Methodist Ladies' College, in 2012, when the then principal, Rosa Storelli, was sacked in 2012 over a dispute about her past salary sacrifice arrangements, with an audit suggesting that she had been overpaid more than A$700,000 over ten years.
 Her sacking caused anger among many parents, with a public meeting calling for the resignation of the board and the reinstatement of Storelli, and the event was covered widely on Australian media.
 Adler's last year on the board was 2015.

 From 2010 to 2013, she served as deputy chair of the Book Industry Strategy Group and the Book Industry Collaborative Council.

 In 2015, she was president of the Australian Publishers Association and was appointed to chair the Prime Minister's Literary Awards for fiction and poetry by Tony Abbott.